 - If a child returns and his/her record was previously archived, reactivate the existing record.
 If it has been 90 or more consecutive calendar days since a preschooler on an IEP was last in your program/receiving services—not including summer break—treat this as a new OSEP entry and change the IEP/service start date to the first day the child returned.
 Ninety days is the state-determined threshold beyond which the baseline data need to be reset for the purpose of OSEP Preschool Outcomes reporting.
 Any effect from services is likely to have diminished by this point.
 Do not change the IEP/service start date if it has been fewer than 90 days.
 If it has been fewer than 90 days and the record was OSEP-exited previously, reactivate the OSEP record.

-- If a child attends two different programs in the same day, only the program described in the child’s IEP may hold the child portfolio and make assessment ratings.
+- If a child attends two different programs on the same day, only the program described in the child’s IEP may hold the child portfolio and make assessment ratings.
 Concurrent assessment records are not allowed.
-More information in the Preventing Duplicate Child Records section of Child Record Management..
+More information in the Preventing Duplicate Child Records section.

 - If a child dis-enrolls in the middle of a checkpoint, yet he/she was present for at least six calendar weeks/thirty program days within the checkpoint window—including standard two-day weekends but not including holiday breaks—teachers should finalize checkpoint ratings but only if the teacher collected enough documentation to make reliable ratings.

-- If a child starts late in your program and is present through the rest of the checkpoint for at least six weeks, we expect that the teacher is on schedule to complete everything.
+In summary, if a child starts late in your program and is present through any of the remaining checkpoint window when they entered, we expect that the teacher will complete observations and enter complete data.
 However, when a child leaves early, we make a consideration that the teacher might not have planned opportunities for all observations/curricular components for all areas/objectives.
 In short, do everything you can to complete checkpoint ratings, finalize the areas you can with accurate information, but do not guess and please do not select “Not Observed.”

 A child’s very first assessment rating period serves as a baseline for measuring and comparing subsequent progress.
 This initial portfolio of observations and documentation demonstrates where a child is along the continuum of development before any instruction and intervention has been provided.
-A true baseline is important for measuring growth, particularly in the context of special education assessment and Office of Special Education Programs (OSEP) Preschool Outcomes reporting, where child growth is measured from entry to and exit from preschool special education services on several outcomes.
+A true baseline is important for measuring growth, particularly in the context of preschool special education assessment and Office of Special Education Programs (OSEP) Preschool Outcomes reporting, where child growth is measured from entry to exit of preschool special education services on several outcomes.

-After determining ratings in the first checkpoint period, staff can continue capturing documentation to be considered in the following period.
-For children who have been determined eligible for special education and have an Individualized Education Program (IEP) in place, information from formal evaluation reports can be used as documentation and should be entered into the online system as soon as possible.
-As with other ongoing assessments, special educators and general educators should partner closely to capture this information online.
+After finalizing ratings in the first checkpoint period, staff can continue capturing documentation to be considered in the following period.
+For children who have been determined eligible for special education and have an Individualized Education Program (IEP) in place, information from formal evaluation reports may be used as documentation and should be entered into the online tool as soon as practicable.
+As with other formative assessments, special educators and general educators are expected to partner closely to document initial evaluation information into the online system.